openmultiplayer/web/docs/scripting/functions/db_debug_openfiles.md

 :::warning

-This function starts with a lowercase letter.
+The function starts with a lowercase letter.

 :::

 ## Description

-This function gets the number of open database connections for debugging purposes.
+The function gets the number of open database connections for debugging purposes.

 | Name | Description |
 |------|-------------|